Joe Rogan Xylitol Gum: Benefits & Recommendation

-In one episode, his guest Dr. Rhonda Patrick, shared an amazing story about how chewing xylitol gum seemed to help reverse and prevent dental cavities for her during pregnancy.
+Dr. Patrick shared her insights and an amazing story about how chewing xylitol gum seemed to help reverse and prevent dental cavities for her during pregnancy.

 In this post, we will summarize Dr. Patrick’s xylitol experience, provide an overview of the research on xylitol for oral health, include Joe Rogan’s recommendation for nootropic gum, and offer guidance on using xylitol gum as part of your dental hygiene routine.